 One of the challenges of cross-string ornaments is getting them quick enough.
 While cadential and longer trills start a bit slower, mid-phrase trills and mordents must be quick.
 From a technical standpoint, that means the ornament has to feel like one, quick motion.
 Not like a bunch of individual fingers.
 This post explains how to work those trills up.

-I’m going to take you through practicing the David Russell a i m p trill.
+I’m going to take you through practicing an a i m p trill.
 What you need to do is practice fast to perform fast.

 You can play fast, but you might not be able to do it for long periods.
 What to do?
 Start small.